RenderKit/ospray/README.md

-For convenience, the rather counter-intuitive physical attenuation coefficients will be calculated from the user inputs in such a way, that the `attenuationColor` will be the result when white light traveled trough a glass of thickness `attenuationDistance`.
+For convenience, the rather counter-intuitive physical attenuation coefficients will be calculated from the user inputs in such a way, that the `attenuationColor` will be the result when white light traveled through a glass of thickness `attenuationDistance`.

 <figure>
 <img src="https://ospray.github.io/images/material_Glass.jpg" width="60.0%" alt="Rendering of a Glass material with orange attenuation." /><figcaption aria-hidden="true">Rendering of a Glass material with orange attenuation.</figcaption>